DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - If a log matches both the inclusion and exclusion criteria, it is excluded.
 - Filtering rules are applied to the full JSON-formatted log, including any metadata that is automatically added by the function.

+Use `EXCLUDE_SERVICES` to exclude and not send logs that match a particular lambda
+- To use `EXCLUDE_SERVICES`, add it as an environment variable and set to a list of comma separated strings of service or lambda names you which to exclude.

 ### 9. (optional) Multiline Log support for s3

 If there are multiline logs in s3, set `DD_MULTILINE_LOG_REGEX_PATTERN` environment variable to the specified regex pattern to detect for a new log line.